roopchandsai/rcs/README.md

-#Portfolio website
-#This Portfolio website is created by Roop Chand Sai.

 #MIT License

 Copyright (c) 2022 Roop Chand Sai.

+#This Portfolio website is created by Roop Chand Sai.

 All these documents belong to the owner alone and are not being shared to anyone, Just hosting a Portfolio Website through github.
 Kindly do not copy or share these.